 One of the questions most people have is “how much do I charge?”
 I wish that it were black and white for everyone — but it isn’t.

-If you are really interested in sponsored posts, read more about How Much to Charge for Sponsored Posts.
+If you are interested in sponsored posts, read more about How Much to Charge for Sponsored Posts.
 It walks you through the ins and outs of sponsored posts as well as how to determine a fair price to ask for your post.

 This is a fun way to make money!
 Affiliate links allow you to talk about the books, products and/or services that you love, with a chance to be paid!

 Courses are becoming more and more popular ways to monetize your site.
-If you are an expert on a topic, you can create a course to sell to other bloggers or your readers.
+If you are an expert on a topic, you can create a class to sell to other bloggers or your readers.
 People will purchase the course to learn more about what you have to teach them.

 I have seen courses priced from $25 up into the hundreds (and even thousands).
-When creating a course, make sure you do research to ensure that there is a need for your readership and to also find the right price point.
+When creating a course, make sure you research to ensure that there is a need for your readership and also to find the right price point.
 The platform I recommend for course content creation is Teachable as it is easy to use for both the creator and your students.

 Remember, if you don’t create a course, there is a good chance that someone else will.